 The following sections will help you to get a hang of Automation feature in ADManager Plus

-Provision user accounts in Active Directory, Office 365, Exchange, Skype for Business/Lync, and G Suite simultaneously.
+Provision user accounts in Active Directory, Office 365, Exchange, Skype for Business/Lync, and Google Workspace simultaneously.
 Combined with the option to import users list from a CSV file, and use customized templates to provision user accounts exactly the way a department or a branch needs them, creating multiple user accounts, all at once, is turned into an effortless and completely hands-free activity.

 Manage users' group memberships accurately with automation and user modification templates.
 These templates allow you to set up rules to auto- update users' group memberships based on specific conditions.
 For example, you can create a rule to add the user to the 'approvers' group if the user's title is 'manager'.
 You can also update or manage the group membership for users in bulk, by importing a CSV file containing the list of user accounts to be modified.